What is Cannabis sativa?

 Parameter/Characteristic Cannabis sativa Cannabis ruderalis Cannabis indica

-Origin Originally from Eastern Asia, now cultivated worldwide Central Asia, particularly Russia Indian subcontinent
+Origin Eastern Asia, now cultivated worldwide Central Asia, particularly Russia Indian subcontinent

-Leaves Long, narrow leaves Smaller, light green leaves Broad, dark green leaves
+Leaves Long, narrow leaves Small, light green leaves Broad, dark green leaves

-Flowering cycle Longer flowering cycle, sensitive to light cycle Autoflowering, not dependent on light cycle Shorter flowering cycle, sensitive to light cycle
+Flowering cycle Longer cycle, sensitive to light Autoflowering, independent of light cycle Shorter cycle, sensitive to light

-THC content Higher THC, lower CBD Lower THC, variable CBD Higher THC, moderate to high CBD
+THC content Often higher THC, lower CBD Lower THC, variable CBD Higher THC, moderate to high CBD

-Typical uses Used for fibre, seed, and psychoactive properties Industrial (hemp products), some applications Traditional uses for textiles and preparation techniques
+Typical uses Fibre, seed, and recreational use Industrial hemp applications Traditional fibre and preparation techniques

 Hybrid strains